. . .

 I said previously that such a contraction could be unobservable for an inside observer, but we know that expansion produces redshift, so if we invert the process, if we imagine that matter is contracting instead of the galaxies being expanding, we also get a redshift when we observe the galaxies if they are not moving towards one another at the same rate they are contracting.
 I don't even have to make another simulation to show that contraction may cause gravitation, just to observe the way my four particles' simulation behaves: the two upper particles and the two lower ones represent two horizontal light clocks accelerating side by side, what forces them to move towards one another for their horizontal photon to stay on sync with the vertical photon traveling between them.
 If we would put those two light clocks away from one another, we would get the same effect: the two clocks would have to move towards one another to stay on sync, which means that if they were held at a constant distance, they would both observe the other clock as red shifted, except maybe if they were orbiting around one another, because then, they would be executing some steps towards one another to compensate for the centrifugal effect the same way they do in the simulation.

 The contraction rate that we get from the simulation may be different without the principle being affected though.
 The two particles' components may be contracting while the distance between the particles contracts for instance, so that for an inside observer, no contraction would be observable, but light would still take less and less time to make its roundtrip, and an outside observer looking at that clock could measure that his clock runs faster.
 That's quite different from SR though, time dilation becomes time contraction, so the predictions are not the same.
-The traveling twin would get contracted while he accelerates, and he accelerates both ways, so he would still be contracted at the end, and that looks impossible, so something might be wrong with the logic.
+The traveling twin would get contracted while he accelerates, and he accelerates both ways, so he would still be contracted at the end, and that looks weird, so something might be wrong with the logic, but not necessarilly.
+We got used to the weirdness of time dilation, but it is as weird as length contraction, and I still think that Einstein should have rejected it.
 I will try to make a simulation that accounts for what is going on with light between the particles' components while the particles themselves are accelerated.
-First, I will replace the two inline particles by two light clocks in this simulation.
-Then, I might have to do the same thing with my four particles' simulation.

 Doing that, I must keep in mind that the steps executed by the particles to simply move at constant speed should also produce contraction, because they are made of accelerations followed by decelerations, and that there should not be any lack of synchronism there otherwise constant motion would not be constant, so that there might not be any contraction either.
 On the other hand, bodies have to accelerate all the time to account for gravitation, and we know that they can't stay synchronised during that time even if that's what they are trying to do otherwise we wouldn't feel a force while standing on a planet (In my simulations, resistance to acceleration manifests itself only when particles get out of sync).
 Again, it is completely circular to consider that gravitation produces gravitation, but it is no more circular than constant motion producing constant motion, and it is exactly what my small steps do, so let's simulate it and observe the result.